naoko6124/KingsPawn/README.md

 #### 1. Can I play with my friends online?

-Yes, if you have an open TCP port at your router, just use it on the `start_server.bat`.
+Yes, if you have an open TCP port at your router, just use it on the `server.lua`.
 However, if you can't open a port, then we reccomend using [NGROK](https://ngrok.com) to reverse proxy front an TCP port.

 #### 2. Can I play with less than four players?